bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/at-length.md

 Once you have installed Python, you can launch the Python Shell.

--   Windows - Launch cmd prompt by typing in ‘cmd’ command.
+-   Windows - Launch cmd prompt by typing in 'cmd’ command.
 -   Mac or Linux - Launch up terminal.

 Command to launch Python 3 is different in Mac.